-- The school has appointed Mrs R Gooch, Head Teacher as the Designated Safeguarding Lead (DSL).
+- The school has appointed Louise Prestidge (Headteacher) as the Designated Safeguarding Lead (DSL).
 They are a member of the senior leadership team.
-The DSL has the overall responsibility for the day-to-day oversight of safeguarding and child protection systems in school. - We have appointed 2 Deputy DSLs (DDSLs), who have delegated responsibilities and act in the DSL's absence- Mrs R Edwards (Deputy Head Teacher) and Mrs A Gates (SENDco) - Whilst the activities of the DSL may be delegated to the deputies, the ultimate lead responsibility for safeguarding and child protection remains with the DSL and this responsibility will not be delegated. - The DSL carries out their role as identified in Appendix C of Keeping Children Safe in Education, (P170) 2024, these duties are set out in their job description. - The Designated Safeguarding Lead undergoes appropriate training to provide them with the knowledge and skills required to carry out their role.
+The DSL has the overall responsibility for the day-to-day oversight of safeguarding and child protection systems in school. - We have appointed two Deputy DSLs (DDSLs), who have delegated responsibilities and act in the DSL's absence. - Claire Burns (Deputy Headteacher and Online Safety Lead) - Angela Liggins (SENCO, Designated Teacher, Mental Health Lead and Early Help Lead) - Whilst the activities of the DSL may be delegated to the deputies, the ultimate lead responsibility for safeguarding and child protection remains with the DSL and this responsibility will not be delegated. - The DSL carries out their role as identified in Appendix C of Keeping Children Safe in Education, (P170) 2024, these duties are set out in their job description. - The Designated Safeguarding Lead undergoes appropriate training to provide them with the knowledge and skills required to carry out their role.
 DDSLs are trained to the same standard as the DSL.
 Accredited DSL training, specific to the role, is renewed every two years.
-Knowledge and skills are updated at regular intervals, at least annually, according to the needs of the school - Availability during term time the DSL (or a DDSL) is always available (during school hours) for school staff to discuss any safeguarding concerns.
-Adequate and appropriate cover arrangements are made for school trips and any out of hours/out of term activities During school holidays, the DSL will provide appropriate emergency contact details to the MASH Education Lead on the understanding that these will only be used if absolutely necessary and will not be shared elsewhere.
+Knowledge and skills are updated at regular intervals, at least annually, according to the needs of the school.

+- The headteacher is kept informed of any significant issues by the DSL. - Availability during term time the DSL (or a DDSL) is always available (during school hours) for school staff to discuss any safeguarding concerns.
+Adequate and appropriate cover arrangements are made for school trips and any out of hours/out of term activities.
+During school holidays, the DSL will provide appropriate emergency contact details to the MASH Education Lead on the understanding that these will only be used if absolutely necessary and will not be shared elsewhere.